jadilorenzo/obsidian/Logic/Exercise 17a.md

 13)

 I like apples.
 Therefore, if I like blueberries, I like apples.
+This is structurally true; an if statement can only be false if the first value is true and the second value is false.

 14)

 We are enemies.
 Therefore, if we are friends, then we are friends.
+This is also structurally true for the same reason.